Last editedNov 20223 min read

-It provides a service that makes it possible to move money between parties, such as from customer to merchant or from one business to another.
+Provides a service that makes it possible to move money between parties, such as from customer to merchant or from one business to another.

-It operates with a strictly prescribed governance structure.
+Operates with a strictly prescribed governance structure.
 This includes the presence of independent directors with a responsibility to represent all service users, alongside other directors appointed directly from within the membership of the scheme.

-It will act as a guardian of the rules and technical standards that apply to the operation of payment schemes.
+Acts as a guardian of the rules and technical standards that apply to the operation of payment schemes.

-It will be responsible for the way in which the underlying payment schemes used by merchants and customers operate.
+Is responsible for the way in which the underlying payment schemes used by merchants and customers operate.

-It will publish an application process for anyone wishing to join and the standard criteria for accessing the scheme.
+Publishes an application process for anyone wishing to join and the standard criteria for accessing the scheme.

 How a payment scheme operates

-The rules and procedures set out by a payment scheme cover the steps that need to be taken to move funds from one bank to another, using a particular payment system and its infrastructure.
+The rules and procedures set out by a payment scheme cover the steps to be taken to move funds from one bank to another, using a particular payment system and its infrastructure.
 Any organisation accessing a payment system, such as a merchant or payment service provider, is obliged to comply with its rules.
 The details likely to be covered by the payment scheme itself include the following:

-The currency of the money being used
+Currency of the money being used

-The data formats used to exchange information between the banks
+Data formats used to exchange information between the banks

 Payment schemes within the UK

-The Belfast Bankers’ Clearing Company Limited (BBCCL) – this payment scheme deals with cheques and other paper payment methods in Northern Ireland
+The Belfast Bankers’ Clearing Company Limited (BBCCL) – this payment scheme deals with cheques and other paper payment methods in Northern Ireland.

 Cheque and Credit Clearing Company – this scheme oversees the processing of cheques and other forms of paper payment in England, Scotland and Wales

-LINK Scheme – this scheme deals with the ability of end-users to access cash and other services through the UK network of ATM machines
+LINK Scheme – this scheme deals with the ability of end-users to access cash and other services through the UK network of ATM machines.